barbell-math/util/generators/passThroughWidget/README.md

 1. widgetType (string) (required): the type of widget to generate.
 One of Base, PartialOrder, Arith, or PartialOrderArith.
-1. package (string) (required): the package the supplied type is in.
 1. baseTypeWidget (string) (required): the widget that is associated with the current types underlying type.
 1. widgetPackage (string) (required): the package the base types widget is in.